<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <link>https://wellingtonnews.nz</link>

-<description>News from the Wellington Region</description>
+<description>News from Wellington </description>

 <language>en-NZ</language>